N64Recomp/N64ModernRuntime/README.md

 Platform-specific I/O is handled via callbacks that are provided by the project using ultramodern.
 This includes reading from controllers and playing back audio samples.

-ultramodern expects the user to provide and regiter a graphics renderer.
+ultramodern expects the user to provide and register a graphics renderer.
 The recommended one is [RT64](https://github.com/rt64/rt64).

 ## Librecomp